Virginia pulls away from Georgia Tech, tightens grip on first place in ACC

+The No. 9 Cavaliers (14-3, 10-1) won their third game in a row and for the 10th time in 11 games to tighten their hold on first place in the ACC.
+They also swept the regular season series against Georgia Tech (9-7, 5-5) and beat the Yellow Jackets for an eighth consecutive time.

+“When we went in at halftime, everyone was talking, and I talked to Kihei as well and told him, ‘Look, if they’re going to guard you like that, shoot the ball,’ ” Cavaliers guard Trey Murphy III said of Georgia Tech going under screens to defend Clark.
+“I had confidence in Kihei, and we had to make sure he knew that.”

-Virginia snapped the Yellow Jackets’ 11-game winning streak in home conference games dating to last season by limiting them to 23 points in the second half.
-The Cavaliers shot 64 percent in the second half, including 5 for 10 on three-pointers.
+Virginia snapped the Yellow Jackets’ 11-game winning streak in home conference games dating from last season in part by limiting the ACC’s No. 3 scoring team to 23 points in the second half.
+Georgia Tech went just 4 for 21 on three-pointers (19 percent) and shot 36 percent overall.

-Trey Murphy III led Virginia with 18 points, and Sam Hauser added eight points and 10 rebounds.
+The Cavaliers committed a season-high 17 turnovers but shot 64 percent in the second half, including 5 for 10 on three-pointers.

+Murphy scored 18 points and Sam Hauser added eight points, 10 rebounds and five assists for Virginia, which used a 12-1 uprising in the second half to gain separation on the way to winning for an 18th time in 19 ACC games.

+Point guard Jose Alvarado scored 18 points for Georgia Tech, which had not lost a conference game in Atlanta since the Cavaliers managed a 63-58 win Jan.
+18, 2020.

-The second half featured two of the ACC’s top point guards, Clark and Alvarado, taking turns making improbable shots.
+The second half featured two of the ACC’s top point guards taking turns making improbable shots.
 First, Alvarado sank a step-back three-pointer in front of the raucous Yellow Jackets bench with the shot clock winding down for a 42-38 lead with 9:28 to play.

 Clark had the ball in his hands shortly thereafter and noticed the shot clock was about to expire.
 He launched a three-pointer from the top right of the arc that swished through as the buzzer sounded.

+“It’s nice to see the ball go through the rim,” said Clark, who went 4 for 6 from behind the arc in the second half.
+His teammates “stayed in my corner through the whole game, just told me to keep shooing with confidence, so [I] made some shots, and it feels good to pull that one out.”

-Alvarado answered with a short jumper, but Virginia got back within a point, 44-43, when Hauser curled around a screen near the free throw line, collected a pass from reserve guard Tomas Woldentensae and made the jumper on a catch-and-shoot with six minutes left.
+Alvarado answered with a short jumper, but Virginia got back within 44-43 when Hauser curled around a screen near the free throw line, collected a pass from reserve guard Tomas Woldentensae and made the jumper on a catch-and-shoot with six minutes left.

 Clark followed with a jumper for the lead and made his fourth three-pointer to extend the margin to 48-44 with 4:37 to go.